 Why is my air conditioner making noise?
-It this OK, or can it be dangerous?
+Is this normal, or are noisy air conditioner under a threat?
 How do I fix AC that is making noise?

 There are 10+ types of AC units making various kinds of undesired pulsating, buzzing, or even clacking noises.
 These noises come either from the compressor, fan, air handler, and so on.
 With ducted AC units or mini-splits, AC’s inside the unit could be making a loud noise, or the outdoor unit.